 \section{Numerical Results}

 In this section, we present numerical results for the weight spectrum of rate-compatible polar codes.

-Table \ref{tab1} presents a comparison between $\sum_{f\in\MI} P_f(w,X)$ calculated in Theorem \ref{thm_qup} and the weight spectrum collected through SCL decoding with a large list \cite{Li2012} for weights less than or equal to $2^{m-r}$.
-The results demonstrate that the lower bound in Theorem \ref{thm_qup} could be accurate when the number of punctured bits is small.
+Table \ref{tab1} compares the value of $\sum_{f\in\MI} P_f(w,X)$ calculated in Theorem \ref{thm_qup} with the weight spectrum collected through SCL decoding with a large list \cite{Li2012}, for weights less than or equal to $2^{m-r}$.
+The results demonstrate that the lower bound in Theorem \ref{thm_qup} can be accurate when the number of punctured bits is small.
 However, when the number of punctured bits is large, the lower bound might be significantly smaller than the actual value.
-The reason is that more bits punctured can result in a greater number of codewords with weights exceeding $2^{m-r}$ being rendered with weight less than or equal to $2^{m-r}$.
+The reason is that a greater number of bits punctured can cause codewords with weights exceeding $2^{m-r}$ to be rendered with weights less than or equal to $2^{m-r}$.

-Figure \ref{fig_weight1}, \ref{fig_weight2} and \ref{fig_weight3} compare the union bounds \cite{Sason2006} calculated by the weight spectrum obtained through our methods with the performance of SCL decoding with list size 32 for QUP, Wang-Liu shortened and bit-reversal shortened polar codes with rate 0.25, 0.5 and 0.75.
+Figures \ref{fig_weight1} to \ref{fig_weight8} compare the union bounds \cite{Sason2006} calculated by the weight spectrum obtained through our methods with the performance of SCL decoding with list size 32 for QUP, Wang-Liu shortened and bit-reversal shortened polar codes with different lengths and rates.
 Here the union bounds are calculated as $\sum_{d \leq 2^{m-r}}A_d Q(-\sqrt{d}/\sigma)$ where $\sigma$ is the standard variance of additive white Gaussian noise and $Q(x) = \frac{1}{\sqrt{2\pi}}\int_x^{\infty} e^{-z^2/2} dz$ is the spectrum function of the standard normal distribution.
 The information set is chosen by the Gaussian Approximation \cite{Trifonov2012} under rate matching.
-For shortened codes, the number of minimum-weight codewords is derived form Theorem \ref{thm_bivs} and Theorem \ref{thm_qus}.
-For $r$-$th$ order punctured codes, the numbers of codewords with weight no large than $2^{m-r}$ are approximated based on Theorem \ref{thm_qup}.
-The minimum weight $d_{\min}$ and the number of minimum-weight codewords $A_{d_{\min}}$ is presented in Table \ref{tab2}.
-The simulation results show that the union bound calculated by our results closely match the performance of SC-list decoding, particularly at high SNR.
+For shortened codes, the numbers of minimum-weight codewords are derived from Theorem \ref{thm_bivs} and Theorem \ref{thm_qus}.
+For $r$-$th$ order punctured codes, the numbers of codewords with weight no larger than $2^{m-r}$ are approximated based on Theorem \ref{thm_qup}.
+The minimum weight $d_{\min}$ and the number of minimum-weight codewords $A_{d_{\min}}$ are presented in Table \ref{tab2}.
+The simulation results show that the union bound calculated by our methods closely matches the performance of SC-list decoding, particularly at high SNR.